Best Steaks in Dallas

-Guests say Canary By Gorji has the best steak in Dallas.
+Guests say Canary By Gorji has the best steaks in Dallas.
 The Dallas Observer Review seems to agree saying that the “beef tenderloin is one of the best in the metroplex.”
+They named it on their 100 Favorite Dishes in Dallas list.

 “Chef Gorji won back-to-back statewide Texas Steak Cook-Offs a decade ago, and although he has retired from cook-offs, the judges could wander into his restaurant tomorrow and hand him another medal.”